 Justin Hook has really outdone himself with this game.
 Since it has grown in such popularity, he’s even released mobile apps for Android and iTunes.
-The mobile app is called Autocomplete and serves the same function like the GF game.
+The mobile app is called Autocomplete and serves the same function as the GF game.

 I chose not to play the game for more than 10 minutes because then this article probably would have taken me days and not hours write.
 Like I said, it’s highly addictive since for some reason I can’t help but be curious as to what the answers are.